The Importance of Helping Seniors Age in Place

 Coming Together as a Community to Facilitate Aging in Place

 Before seniors can age in place successfully, communities will need to improve upon the following issues:

 - Transportation – As many seniors can no longer drive, additional transportation options need to be made available, especially in rural areas.
 National services such as Care.com provide car services for the elderly.
 State services such as California Department of Aging offer transportation to seniors so they can have access to the community.

 - Land Use – Updated land use policies can enable seniors to live closer to the services they use the most.
 Also, incorporating joint use of community facilities can help seniors engage with the general community.

-- Housing – Affordable housing and building standards that allow for accessibility of wheelchairs can help keep seniors in their homes and out of care facilities.
+- Housing – Affordable housing and building standards that allow for accessibility of wheelchairs, and other aging in place home modifications can help keep seniors in their homes and out of care facilities.
 The U.S. Department of Housing and Urban Development offers “stay in your home” options for seniors such as reverse mortgages, housing counseling and rural housing loans.

 Even if younger generations aren’t directly caring for a parent or grandparent at home, they can play a role in making sure seniors are comfortably aging in place.
 By taking part in community planning or advocating for social programs, they can help seniors stay in familiar, comfortable surroundings as they age.

 Seniors and their contributions to society are a vital part of any community.
 When given the chance and the resources they need, it quickly becomes clear the value they bring to their families and the community as a whole.